-- A student may apply for the credit after the first year of enrollment and any full year of consecutive enrollment after that. - o A Timeout or Leave of Absence disqualifies the student from consecutive course enrollment. - The student must be enrolled and complete with a passing grade (based on their graduation requirements) at least six credits per trimester. - Extended courses disqualify a student from the cost of program discount. - If a student does not receive a passing grade but completes the required six credits within the trimester, they qualify for the cost of program discount. - Course withdrawals that reduce the minimum required number of credits below six credits per trimester disqualify a student from the cost of program discount.
+- A student may apply for the credit after the first year of enrollment and any full year of consecutive enrollment after that. - o A Timeout or Leave of Absence disqualifies the student from consecutive course enrollment. - The student must be enrolled and complete with a passing grade (based on their graduation requirements) at least six credits per trimester. - Extended courses disqualify a student from the cost of program discount. - Recipients of the MCU Scholarship do not qualify for a tuition discount.
+If a student received a single term award, the term in which they received the award does count toward three consecutive terms of enrollment. - If a student does not receive a passing grade but completes the required six credits within the trimester, they qualify for the cost of program discount - Course withdrawals that reduce the minimum required number of credits below six credits per trimester disqualify a student from the cost of program discount.